VIDA-NYU/LTS/README.md

 # Sampling Methods

-This is the code for the paper "A Cost-Effective LLM-based Approach to Identify Wildlife Trafficking in Online Marketplaces" submitted to VLDB 2024.
+This is the code for the paper "A Cost-Effective LLM-based Approach to Identify Wildlife Trafficking in Online Marketplaces", accepted to SIGMOD 2025.

 ## Contents